yossadh/yossadh.github.io/_drafts/2018-12-20-rainbow-connection.md

 It's something that I'm supposed to be
 Someday we'll find it
 The rainbow connection
-The lovers, the dreamers and me</blockquote>
+The lovers, the dreamers and me
 La da da di da da dum da duh da da dum di da ohhh

 hbond